MagicMark5/dosing-conversion/README.md

 The browser should automatically open the project.
 If it does not, go to the url: `http://localhost:3000`.

+4. To compile the code for hosting (to be served).

+Run `npm run build`

+This will create a folder called `build` which contains everything that needs to be served.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).